 But why does that matter?

-What could be a better time to start engaging them and lead them into a relationship than this?
+What could be a better time to start engaging them and leading them into a relationship than this?

 And once you successfully engage them in comments, you also have a huge social proof on your post.